 So, can you use Adobe XD without paying a single cent?
 In one word, yes.
 In this article, I’ll show you how to download it and use it for free, legally.

 Adobe offers Adobe XD under different subscription plans: Free (Starter), Single or as part of a Creative Cloud subscription.
 The Starter plan (the totally free version) is instantly available; it doesn’t require an active subscription and offers access to design and prototyping tools.
 The only limits are on the sharing and collaboration features.

-Adobe XD is an intuitive and powerful and fully packed application that is perfect for designing and prototyping user interfaces, websites, and mobile apps.
+Adobe XD is an intuitive and powerful and fully packed vector-based application that is perfect for designing and prototyping user interfaces, websites, and mobile apps.
 It includes all the essential tools that designers need to produce high-quality, industry-standard designs.

-Adobe XD includes lots of features to help designers streamline their processes.
+Well, first, it includes lots of features to help designers streamline their processes.
 Here are some of them worth mentioning.